ViewSonic PX701-4K Projector Review

 Gaming

 The ViewSonic PX701-4K is a good big-screen gaming pick.
-It accepts 4k @ 60Hz, with pixel-shifting, for sharp menus and movies, but its real advantage is high-refresh rate 1080p support: it cleanly drives 1080p @ 120Hz and up to 1080p @ 240Hz, and input lag drops to single-digits at those refresh rates.
+It accepts 4k @ 60Hz, with pixel-shifting, for sharp menus and movies, but its real advantage is its high-refresh-rate 1080p support: it cleanly drives 1080p @ 120Hz and up to 1080p @ 240Hz, and input lag drops to single-digits at those refresh rates.
 At 60Hz, latency is still easily low enough for single-player titles, making the projector a great all-around gaming pick.
-It also projects a nice-looking image, with decent brightness and good contrast.
-Unfortunately, its colors aren't accurate out of the box, and you can't improve its accuracy much through calibration.
+As for image quality, it's bright enough for dim rooms, but its colors are washed out and aren't accurate out of the box, and you can't improve its accuracy much through calibration.
+Its contrast is also just mediocre, as it struggles with dark content, even if it improves in brighter scenes.

 Pros